Metastasis: Research

 Although metastasis is widely accepted to be the result of the tumor cells migration, there is a hypothesis saying that some metastases are the result of inflammatory processes by abnormal immune cells.
 The existence of metastatic cancers in the absence of primary tumors also suggests that metastasis is not always caused by malignant cells that leave primary tumors.

 The research done by Sarna's team proved that heavily pigmented melanoma cells have Young's modulus about 4.93, when in non-pigmented ones it was only 0.98.
 In another experiment they found that elasticity of melanoma cells is important for its metastasis and growth: non-pigmented tumors were bigger than pigmented and it was much easier for them to spread.
-They shown that there are both pigmented and non-pigmented cells in melanoma tumors, so that they can both be drug-resistant and metastatic.
+They showed that there are both pigmented and non-pigmented cells in melanoma tumors, so that they can both be drug-resistant and metastatic.

 History

 The first physician to report the possibility of local metastasis from a primary cancerous source to nearby tissues was Ibn Sina.
 He described a case of breast cancer and metastatic condition in The Canon of Medicine.
 His hypothesis was based on clinical course of the patient.

 In March 2014 researchers discovered the oldest complete example of a human with metastatic cancer.
 The tumors had developed in a 3,000-year-old skeleton found in 2013 in a tomb in Sudan dating back to 1200 BC.
 The skeleton was analyzed using radiography and a scanning electron microscope.
 These findings were published in the Public Library of Science journal.